 Working with non-type parameters

-• Pointer to class objects
+• Pointers to objects with external linkage

-• Pointer to functions
+• Pointers to functions

 In the following section, we will look at the non-type template parameter of the enum type.

-Enums as non-type template parameter
+Example 3.4: Using an enumeration as a non-type template parameter

 #include <iostream>